The Organic Acids Test, commonly called the OAT test is one of my favourite functional medicine tests - this OAT test review will explain why.

 - 7Organic acid testing measures fat metabolism, if you are having trouble losing weight this might be an issue for you.
 Or if you have adopted a high fat diet but still feeling tired, this may mean that you are lacking nutrients like the amino acid acetyl-l-carnitine to help turn fat into energy.

 - 8The Organic Acids test measures the metabolites of the neurotransmitters dopamine, serotonin and adrenaline, this can help to identify the cause of health issues like anxiety, depression, and insomnia.

 How to Do the Organic Acids Test?

-The Organic Acids Test is a simple at-home test that only requires the collection of urine, and if you have a young child or a child with special needs the Great Plains lab can provide an easy solution for collection.
+The Organic Acids Test is a simple at-home test that only requires the collection of urine, and if you have a young child or a child with special needs the Mosaic lab can provide an easy solution for collection.

 Your Organic Acid collection kit will include a urine collection cup and detailed instructions - you will need to collect 10mL of first-morning urine before any food or drink is consumed, and freeze this sample until it is ready to ship.

 Certain compounds can increase a couple of the biomarkers and give false positives so following the instructions is important for accurate results.
 For 48 hours before you collect the urine sample, you should avoid apples, grapes, raisins, pears, cranberries, and the juice of these fruits.
 You should also avoid arabinogalactan, Echinacea, reishi mushrooms, and ribose supplements for 48 hours before collection.